Course review – 04-10-2022

 Surfactants Chemistry: Demonstrate a clear understanding of the chemicals used in the manufacture of shampoos and the national laws governing their formulation and manufacture.
-Mention known adverse reactions with hair or scalp.
+Mention any known adverse reactions thereto.

-Hair Restoration Surgery – Observation time with a surgeon who specialises in these procedures – followed by a fully descriptive essay.
+Hair Restoration Surgery – A one day observation session with a surgeon who specialises in these procedures – followed by a fully descriptive essay.
 Such observation of this specialised surgical procedure is included for interest only.
 It is not intended as a tutorial for emulation.

-The President’s Day & Graduation Ceremony is held annually at Hunton Park (Hertfordshire) – a delightful Queen Anne Mansion set in parkland.
+The President’s Day & Graduation Ceremony was historically been held annually in UK.
 Graduands (wearing the academic robes and colours of TTS) receive their Diplomas from the President in the presence of Family and Friends.
 However the Covid-19 pandemic was highly disruptive and the event cancelled.
 It is to be hoped that some form of ceremony will be introduced in 2023.

 STUDY ASSISTANCE (via e-mail): Anytime with the assigned Mentor – or with TTS Office

-This overview represents the current syllabus (as revised 17-5-2014).
-As the science of pure trichology advances the College reserves the right to implement changes to its courses and additions to the curriculum which may inadvertently extend the course.
+This overview presents the current syllabus and course details (as at 04-10-2022).
+As the science of pure trichology advances The Trichological Society reserves the right to implement changes to its courses and additions to the curriculum which may inadvertently extend the course.
 Candidates should therefore refer to this page from time to time.

-Reasonably priced accommodation (to be funded by the student) can be arranged via The Society at local Hotels (please email Registrar with any requests.
+Reasonably priced accommodation (to be funded by the student) is available at local Hotels.

 We hope this overview has been helpful and informative.
 Please address any questions to THE REGISTRAR